 Only 3 simple ingredients are needed to make this gur makhana recipe.

 - Makhana: Plain phool makhana (lotus seeds) is used.
 Makhanas are easily available in Indian grocery stores.
-Even though the package says roasted makhana, I highly recommend to pre-roast before using them.
+Even though the package says roasted makhana, I highly recommend pre-roast before using them.

 - Jaggery: I have used powdered organic jaggery.
 You can also use brown sugar or regular sugar instead of jaggery.